enisdenjo/graphql-ws/docs/interfaces/client.clientoptions.md

 Throwing an error from within this function will close the socket with the `Error` message in the close event reason.

 ___

+### disablePong

+• `Optional` **disablePong**: `boolean`

+Disable sending the `PongMessage` automatically.

+Useful for when integrating your own custom client pinger that performs custom actions before responding to a ping, or to pass along the optional pong message payload.
+Please check the readme recipes for a concrete example.

+___